 Measure Your Results

-As you incorporate SEO tactics into your digital marketing plan, you’ll want to benchmark your success.
+As you incorporate SEO tactics into your law firm’s digital marketing plan, you’ll want to benchmark your success.
 This can include measuring how much your site traffic increases, which pages are receiving the most traffic, how many inbound links are coming into your site and the quality of these links, and more.
-You can find a wealth of information in Google Analytics and the Search Console, and you can monitor your DA score and so much more.
+You can find a wealth of information in Google Analytics and Google Search Console, and you can monitor your DA score and so much more.
 Create solid baseline reports, along with monthly follow up reports.
 Continue to tweak your strategy as you learn more from your results.

 Hire Experts for Your Legal SEO Campaign